-In September 2014, the Chinese government revealed itself as a major player in the international fight against corruption when it fined GlaxoSmithKline plc (GSK), a British pharmaceutical company, to the tune of nearly US\$500 million for bribing Chinese doctors to use GSK products.
+In September 2014, the Chinese government revealed itself as a major player in the international fight against corruption when it fined GlaxoSmithKline PLC (GSK), a British pharmaceutical company, to the tune of nearly U.S.\$500 million for bribing Chinese doctors to use GSK products (see WSLR, October 2014, page 29).
 Similar to the U.S., China has signaled a desire to hold accountable individuals responsible for bribery.
 In this case, it did so by sentencing Mark Reilly, the former head of GSK's Chinese unit, and four other GSK executives to prison.
-These sentences have been suspended, and Reilly may face deportation to the U.K. The Chinese court considered cooperative actions taken by the individuals in reaching its decision, including the fact that Reilly returned to China "to face the investigators," and that he and the other executives confessed.
-21 This decision demonstrates to companies that do busi-
+These sentences have been suspended, and Reilly may face deportation to the U.K. The Chinese court considered cooperative actions taken by the individuals in reaching its decision, including the fact that Reilly returned to China "to face the investigators," and that he and the other executives confessed.21 This decision demonstrates to companies that do business outside the U.S. the very real dangers of bribery and corruption, even if such actions have no nexus to the U.S.